-EMISSIONS TREATMENT
+EMISSIONS ABATEMENT

 BY POLLUTANT

-EMISSIONS TREATMENT SOLUTIONS BY POLLUTANT
+EMISSIONS ABATEMENT SOLUTIONS BY POLLUTANT

 Because of the enormous variation in the compounds found in industrial emissions, Tecam does not deal in standardised solutions: instead, we always study each case on an individual basis.
 Our experts will assess your specific situation and design a facility that combines the most suitable technologies for treating each pollutant.